dvdantunes/ongaku-box/README.md

 ### Overview

-`Ongaku Box` is an amazing simple app where you can search for your favourites **Bands** and **Artists** and recieve theirs **Top tracks** through a SMS sent to your phone.
+`Ongaku Box` is an amazing simple app where you can search for your favourites `Bands` and `Artists` and recieve theirs `Top tracks` through a SMS sent to your phone.

 ### Quick Start

 The app was developed as a [Single-page Application](https://medium.com/@NeotericEU/single-page-application-vs-multiple-page-application-2591588efe58).
-It consists of a single microservice containerized with `Docker`, using the official [**Ruby 2.5 Alpine**](https://hub.docker.com/_/ruby/) image.
+It consists of a single microservice containerized with **Docker**, using the official [Ruby 2.5 Alpine](https://hub.docker.com/_/ruby/) image.
 It also provides an **API** entrypoint to receive requests from any client.

-It uses `Rails` on the back-end and `React` on the front-end, and uses `react_on_rails` Ruby gem to handle Rails and React task and communication.
-It is build with **docker-compose** tasks and custom **Makefile** rules.
+It uses **Rails** on the back-end and **React** on the front-end, and uses **react_on_rails** Ruby gem to handle Rails and React task and communication.
+It is build with `docker-compose` tasks and custom `Makefile` rules.

-The app also uses the services provided by **Twilio** and **Spotify**, to send SMS messages and search for music metadata.
-It depends on `twilio-ruby` and `rspotify` Ruby gems, which allow to authenticate and send requests to Twilio and Spotify, respectively.
+The app also uses the services provided by **Twilio** and **Spotify**, to send SMS messages and request music metadata, respectively.
+It depends on **twilio-ruby** and **rspotify** Ruby gems, which allow to authenticate and send requests to Twilio and Spotify, respectively.

-This documentation will help you to build and deploy them to `Amazon ECS`, which will run a cluster with an **EC2** instance specially optimized to run Docker containers.
+This documentation will help you to build and deploy them to **Amazon ECS**, which will run a cluster with an **EC2** instance specially optimized to run Docker containers.

 ### Demo

-You can see `Ongaku Box` in action through your browser on its [demo web UI](http://ec2-34-201-209-193.compute-1.amazonaws.com:3000/)
+You can see **Ongaku Box** in action through your browser on its [demo web UI](http://ec2-34-201-209-193.compute-1.amazonaws.com:3000/)

-Also, you can reach `Ongaku Box API` running on its [demo API entrypoint](http://ec2-34-201-209-193.compute-1.amazonaws.com:3000/api/v1/).
+Also, you can reach **Ongaku Box API** running on its [demo API entrypoint](http://ec2-34-201-209-193.compute-1.amazonaws.com:3000/api/v1/).
 You need to request it through `POST` method.
 For example:

     $ curl -v -H 'Content-Type: application/json' -d '{"artist_name":"Muse","phone_number":"+56952496480"}' -X POST http://ec2-34-201-209-193.compute-1.amazonaws.com:3000/api/v1/service/send_artist_top_track